destrada29/cars/README.md

 # cars
-## This code explain to way to create a machine learning model
+## This code explain two ways to create a machine learning model
 ## supervised and no supervised